Louisiana Maritime Injury Attorney Representing Injured Barge and Tugboat Workers

 In the tragic event that a person dies in a barge, tugboat or other maritime accident, his or her loved ones have the right to seek compensation for wrongful death.
 The money damages available in these cases is similar to what the person would have been able to seek had he or she survived the accident.

 Although no amount of money can ever replace a loved one, a wrongful death claim can help resolve some of the financial certainty that often comes with a fatal accident.
-A Louisiana barge accident lawyer at our firm can help you pursue a claim.
+A Louisiana maritime injury attorney at our firm can help you pursue a claim.

-Louisiana Tugboat Accident Lawyer Shares Immediate Steps to Take After an Accident
+Louisiana Maritime Injury Lawyer Shares Immediate Steps to Take After an Accident

 If you or a loved one has been injured in a maritime accident in Louisiana, time is of the essence.
 It is vital that you consult an experienced Louisiana barge accident lawyer before accepting a settlement from your employer or an insurer.